Scientology in Australia: Interaction with education

-Church of Scientology targets school children in New South Wales schools
+Propaganda sent to schools

-After Scientology related material was sent to New South Wales schools, the state government warned principals about a Church of Scientology attempt to infiltrate primary schools with propaganda videos and booklets aimed at Year 6 students.
+In 2009, after Scientology related material was sent to New South Wales schools, the state government warned principals about a Church of Scientology attempt to infiltrate primary schools with propaganda videos and booklets aimed at Year 6 students.
 The NSW education minister, Verity Firth, warned all the state's primary schools after a DVD was distributed about a Scientology organisation called Youth for Human Rights.
 The DVD was sent to various schools for the students but did not reveal it was connected to the Church of Scientology.

 "It's not appropriate for the Church of Scientology to distribute materials", Firth said.